Sue Wilson , Centre Manager

 My name is Karen and I have been working at Little Earth Montessori Queenstown since October 2016.
 I am a fully registered ECE teacher with a Diploma in Early childhood teaching, and I also have a Montessori Diploma for teaching 3 to 6 year olds.
 I live in Arrowtown with my husband Murray and have 4 grown children and grandchildren.
 Every day I walk into the playground at Montessori and think how lucky I am to be working in such a beautiful environment, we are so lucky to be able to have all the fruit trees for shade and to harvest their fruit, and also and environment that we can use as part of our classroom.
 I really enjoy working with younger children as not one day is the same and I am learning something new from them every day.
 The children are our future and I feel very privileged to be able to give them a great start to their learning journey in life.

 I like the way nature plays a big part of our programme.
 Queenstown Montessori is a very peaceful and calm environment and I love the relationships we make with the children and the families, and also the relationships that the teachers have got as well.
 There’s a wealth of experience.
 The way that the children make their own choices and the conversations they have with the teachers, and that we allow them to do that, is an amazing way of learning which is not only teaching them independent but self-responsibility.
 I would like to think that literacy, music and art are my main strengths and I do my best to pass on to the children what I know.

-Andrea Collins, Whakamana (Empowerment) Room 4
+Andrea Collins, Whakamana (Empowerment) Room 4 - Currently on maternity leave

 I value the importance of building whanaungatanga and manaakitangi with all parents, whānau, staff and tamariki who I work with, this enabling strong reciprocal relationships to form.
 I believe that all tamariki should be given equal opportunities to excel within the centre environment and a chance to return to favourite activities.